ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 ---

-## Step 5: Configure your Web Server's Environment Variables in Render
+## Configure your Web Server's Environment Variables in Render

 To update your Render-hosted server to your Neon-hosted database, you will need to update the Render web server's environment variables to match the Neon database's connection string.